 The Washington Department of Fish and Wildlife (WDFW) tests birds for bird flu viruses as funding to do so is available.
 From 2005 to 2011, WDFW tested over 10,000 wild birds.
 Viruses were found in about 10 percent of all birds tested, but none were associated with any illness or mortality in the sampled birds.

 More recently, in the summer of 2021 and winter of 2021/22, WDFW and federal partners, including the United States Department of Agriculture Animal Plant Health Inspection Services, tested over 700 wild birds.
-None were found to have HPAI viruses.
+Initially, none were found to have HPAI viruses until spring of 2022.

 Bird flu viruses are not easily transmissible from birds to people, but without proper hygiene, or if in prolonged contact with a sick bird, the risk increases and the virus can potentially evolve to spread between humans.
 While it is extremely unlikely that hunters or people feeding wild birds could contract bird flu, the following common-sense precautions are recommended to reduce the risk of contracting any wildlife disease: